 The Saguenay–St. Lawrence Marine Park

-From May through October view a variety of whales and other migratory marine species along the St. Lawrence Marine Park.
+From May through October, you can view a variety of whales and other migratory marine species along the St. Lawrence Marine Park.

-There are many at-risk species found in the waters here.
-The Blue Whale, the world’s largest whale species, is one of them.
+Many at-risk species are found in the waters here, including the blue whale, the world’s largest whale species.

 The Beluga Whale gives birth in several areas of the marine park.
 Find out more about the park.